meyian/fcc-accra-website/README.md

 * A Sign-In Page: For all that come to Coffee-and-Code, it would be very convenient to have a form on the website, where they can fill in details, like their name, phone number (for addition to the WhatsApp group), and freeCodeCamp username.
 (Difficulty: Easy/Intermediate) <br><br>
 * A Gallery Page/Upload Process: Every Saturday, at the end of Coffee-and-Code, we take a picture of those who attened.
 It would nice to have a gallery page on the site (Difficulty: Easy/Intermediate) <br><br>
 * (Critical) There is a way to scrape the freeCodeCamp website, enabling you to get a list of the challenges a user has completed.
 For freeCodeCamp Accra members who sign up on a form on our website, the goal is to create a page that shows the top 10 members each week in terms of challenges completed.
 The code is nearly finished, just needs a little push to get there (Difficulty: Intermediate)
+* Presentation Webpage with "Master Controls": Since we don't have a projector, and the freeCodeCamp facilitor is looking to present the "lecture notes" as slides, if a solution that would allow everyone to visit a page containing the presentation, which the presenter could control using his PC, that would be awesome!
+(Difficulty: Hard to say - an existing solution may be our answer) <br><br>

-_Fixing the Site Needs_
+_Fixing the Existing Site Functionality_

 * There's been an attempt to create a very rudimentary JavaScript router.
 It doesn't work fully.
 React Router is the best bet here, and refactoring to use React Router from the version @meyian wrote would be very cool...
 (Difficulty: Intermediate/Advanced) <br><br>

 * The site hasn't been throughly tested to be mobile device friendly.
 Ensuring that the website looks good on a mobile device is a key goal for us, down the line.
-(Difficulty: Intermediate/Advanced)
+(Difficulty: Intermediate/Advanced)<br><br>

+* There is the most basic of site analytics, and visitor count data being recorded on the site.
+It'd be beneficial if someone could help track the site progress.
+(Difficulty: Basic/Intermediate)

 ## Ways You Can Help